CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/16-create-reusable-power-bi-assets.md

 > When semantic models relate to other semantic models, it's known as chaining.
 In this lab, the starter semantic model is chained to the newly created semantic model, enabling its reuse for a specialized purpose.

-## Clean up
+## Summary

 You've successfully completed this exercise.
 You created Power BI Project and Template files and specialized semantic models and reports.
-You can safely delete the workspace and all local assets.